Leonardo de Deus

-Leonardo Gomes de Deus (born 18 January 1991 in Campo Grande) is a Brazilian swimmer.
+Leonardo Gomes de Deus (born 18 January 1991) is a Brazilian swimmer.
 In the 200 metre butterfly, he was 6th place at the 2020 Tokyo Games; twice a finalist in World Championships; twice Pan-Pacific runner-up, and three-time Pan American Games champion.
 He is currently an athlete at Unisanta (Universidade Santa Cecília), sponsored by Mormaii, LD Sports, and CDE.
 He is also one of the representatives of the Aqua Centurions team in the International Swimming League.